Swastiswain/unifying_multi_agent_chatbot/README.md

 This project is being maintained and improved by:

-- **Swastik Rout** – Multi‑agent architecture, core logic, and documentation.
+- **Swastiswain** – Multi‑agent architecture, core logic, and documentation.
-- **Swastiswain** – Initiative and original repository setup, agent design, and UI integration.
+- **SaswatRout05** – Initiative and original repository setup, agent design, and UI integration.

 Please follow the existing code style and add tests if applicable.